oneapi-src/unified-memory-framework/CONTRIBUTING.md

 $ ctest --output-on-failure
 ```

-Any test's failure will produce error log.
+Any test's failure will produce error log!

 To enable additional checks (including `-Werror` / `/WX` compilation flag), switch on CMake flag
 `UMF_DEVELOPER_MODE`.
 To read more about all available CMake options please see